materialsproject/fireworks/README.md

 The FireWorks Workflow Management Repo.

+# Installation and tests
+* Use pip-install
+* run python setup.py nosetests

 # Setup on clusters
 1. Create a subclass of QueueAdapter that handles queue issues
 - an example is PBSAdapterNersc